GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 - Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = ResourceExhausted desc = the sidecar container failed with error: signal: killed`

-  The gcsfuse process was killed by cgroup.
-This is typically caused by OOM.
+  The gcsfuse process was killed, which is usually caused by OOM.
 Please consider increasing the sidecar container memory limit by using the annotation `gke-gcsfuse/memory-limit`.

+- Other Pod event warnings: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = xxx` or `UnmountVolume.TearDown failed for volume "xxx" : rpc error: code = Internal desc = xxx`

+  If you see other Pod events that are not listed above, please create a [new issue](https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver/issues/new).
+Please include your workload information as detailed as possible, and the Pod event warning.